paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2009-03-29-tailored_for_england.md

 date: '2009-03-29 02:06:27 +0100'
 location: Littlehampton, England
 excerpt: The appointment of Fabio Capello has brought about a more stylish and confident England.
 Now they have a kit to match.
-image:
-  src: 2009/03/tailored_for_england_crest.jpg
+image: 2009/03/tailored_for_england_crest.jpg
-  caption: The England crest as it appears on the new shirt
 tags:
   - Design
   - Football
   - England football team
 discussion: closed
 ---
+{% include figure.html
+  caption="The England crest as it appears on the new shirt" src="2009/03/tailored_for_england_crest.jpg" class="u-bleed"
+%}

 From humble beginnings where teams wore different strips only to tell themselves apart, today football kits have become a huge revenue opportunity for clubs and sportswear manufactures.

 Over the last twenty years, these once basic uniforms have morphed into a grotesque fashion accessory, designed not for the footballer, but for ardent fans willing to pay for their slightly modified designs year after year.
 The same is true of the national team, whose strip is refreshed every two years in the same evolutionary way, adding and rearranging design elements that typically result in forgettable designs.